Carlos12001/.dotfiles/README.md

 ## Cliboard

-If clipboard doesn't work you need to install also xclip
+If clipboard doesn't work you need to install also ``Sudo pacman -S xclip``

 # Git

 ## Credential Manager for Github

-Watch the video.
+- Watch the video.
-When you install credential you need install also gnome-keyring
+- Then install libsecret, you need install also

+``sudo pacman -S gnome-keyring``